Kia ora and welcome to Te Waka: Anga whakamua Waikato

 Waikato people are at the heart of everything we do.
 The economic development goals we set and outcomes we achieve are all about making a difference for them.
 We’ll make a difference by working alongside the strong, existing business growth networks that already operate successfully within the region.
 Plus, we’ll enable some new, major projects to lift the region’s economic performance – again, with the singular focus of creating prosperity benefits for our people.

 The formation of Te Waka means we can help solve complex regional problems and tackle the big hurdles that might prove too high for individual organisations to overcome on their own.
 It’s an obvious front door to the region –this has been lacking in the past and will no doubt have contributed to the Waikato not attracting its share of economic development funding.

 How will it work?

 - Waikato's regional economic development agency, Te Waka, is a limited liability company and is owned by the Waikato Regional Economic Development Trust.
 This means we are able to be nimble, act independently and move with pace.
 We’ll have a skills-based board of directors, none of whom will be elected representatives.

 - Te Waka was born from the economic development ambitions of our region’s councils and businesses.
 However, it is not a Council Controlled Organisation.

 - Te Waka's offices are based at Waikato Innovation Park, allowing the team to build on the existing community approach of this highly successful economic development initiative.
 We will also be out among the Waikato’s business community on a regular basis, connecting with businesses and business leadership groups right across the region.

-Te Waka Establishment Board
+Te Waka Board of Directors

-Dallas Fisher (Chair)
+Dallas Fisher (Chairperson)